P3X-118/irc-lounge-ar/docs/configuring-thelounge.md

 ## Usage

 After running the command for installation, The Lounge becomes available at the specified hostname like `https://example.com`.

-To get started, open the URL on a web browser and create a first workspace by inputting required information.
-For an email address, make sure to input your own email address, not the one specified to `thelounge_environment_variable_mail_from_address`.

 ## Troubleshooting